mimoduo/mimogear/docs/postcss/mimo.md

 ##Grid

-The grid partial contains styles relative to the postcss-simple-grid system.
-THe following example will create widths for 12 columns within the gamagori breakpoint.
+The grid partial contains styles relative to the [Postcss-simple-grid](https://github.com/iamfrntdv/postcss-simple-grid) system.
+The following example will create widths for 12 columns within the gamagori breakpoint.

 **Postcss**